-In all situations these adjustment criteria, and the extent practicable in meeting them, shall be approved by the Director case-by-case, based on site-specific conditions.
-If the characteristics of a site or project require an alternative design or other mitigation in lieu of meeting the above criteria, the Engineer may propose an alternative design for review and approval by the Director.
+If the characteristics of a particular site or project require an alternative design or other mitigation in lieu of meeting the above criteria, the Engineer may propose an alternative design for consideration by the Director.

 F. Infiltration Facilities, including UIC: Subsurface discharge infiltration facilities that are defined by DEQ and the City UICMP as Underground Injection Control Structures (UICs) shall be designed to include approved pretreatment devices and be registered with the City as required under the UICMP.
+Any privately-owned UICs shall be registered with Oregon DEQ or other regulatory authority.

-These facilities will not be allowed (or required) whenever the following site conditions are encountered in the proposed facility location, except as discussed below or otherwise approved by the Director:
+These facilities will not be allowed whenever the following site conditions are encountered in the proposed facility location, except as discussed below or otherwise approved by the Director:

 - 1. Sites with slope stability concerns.
 These sites require a geotechnical evaluation by a Geotechnical Engineer or Certified Engineering Geologists to determine the suitability for infiltration and other facility recommendations. - 2.
 Sites with a high groundwater table.
 These sites require a geotechnical evaluation by a Geotechnical Engineer or Certified Engineering Geologists to confirm the seasonal high groundwater levels, determine the suitability for infiltration, and other facility recommendations. - 3.
 Sites with contaminated soils. - 4.
 Locations near building foundations.
 Infiltration facilities shall be located at least ten feet from building foundations and shall not be located immediately upslope of building structures.
-If the side and a portion of the infiltration facility is lined, this setback may be reduced as authorized by the Building Official. - 5.
+If the side and a portion of the bottom of the infiltration facility is lined, this setback may be reduced as authorized by the Building Official. - 5.
 Locations near property lines.
 Infiltration facilities shall be located at least five feet from adjoining property lines and easements where the adjoining property is downslope of the facility. - G. Flow Control: As described above, certain Design Infiltration Rates and certain basins in the City require that a flow control stormwater facility be included in the design.
 These facilities shall be designed using one of the Approved Analytical Methods for hydrologic analysis.